gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 In case of T-valid timeout, the endpoint will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.

-When write keys have been installed, the initiator key-management function MUST send to the responder a PVALID message (see
+When DTLS Key Context have been installed, the initiator key-management function MUST send to the responder a PVALID message (see
 {{sctp-DTLS-PVALID-message}}) containing indication of all offered protection solutions previously sent in the INIT chunk in the DTLS 1.3